Introducing the Specialist Support Team

 Since April 2020 the team have worked tirelessly to implement the new standards across the organisation.
 We’ve been supporting managers through the completion of a Training Needs Analysis, and since the start of the lockdown we have worked closely with services and teams to make sure people we support understand the changes to their life and still have opportunities for meaningful engagement even if that was limited to their homes.”

-One of our Registered Managers, Charlotte, has seen huge improvements in her service after completing training from the Specialist Support Team.
+One of our Registered Managers, Charlotte, has seen huge benefits to her team's after completing training from the Specialist Support Team.

 Charlotte said, “I started managing the service in October 2019.
-It was evident from the start that there was some low morale within the staff team and a tendency to react to behaviours of concern, rather than take a proactive approach.
+I was keen to take advantage of the training offered by Lifeways and to take the team to new levels and ensure that we always take a proactive approach when supporting people with behaviours of concern.
 Having had some experience of PBS whilst working for a previous organisation, I was keen to develop my skillset in order to improve overall outcomes and the quality of life of the people we support.
 I also wanted to become a role model for positive practice to the staff.

 In January 2020, I was offered the opportunity to attend the PROACT-SCIPr-UK® Train the Trainer course.
 This was a 4-day course held in Wakefield.
 It was well-structured and the instructors who facilitated the course were knowledgeable and clearly really passionate about what they do.

 Since attending the course, I have been able to use the knowledge and skills acquired to mentor my staff team, and build their confidence in supporting people who engage in behaviours of concern.
-There has been an improvement in the consistency of support provided and an increase in morale within the staff team.
+There has been an improvement in the consistency of support provided which in turn has had a positive impact on the team.

 Staff now focus less on historical behaviours and more on the here and now.
 The level of active support and proactive working has improved greatly and this is evidenced in a reduction of behaviours for some individuals we support and for one lady a reduction is psychotropic medication that was being used.
 The service has received compliments from external professionals regarding the improvements that have been made.”